-What Can a Handyman Do in Athens, Georgia?
+What Can a Handyman Do Without a License in Athens, Georgia?

 In Athens (Athens–Clarke County), most “handyman” work is handled through the local business license (occupational tax certificate) plus building permits when required; Georgia does not issue a general statewide handyman license.
 Georgia does, however, license certain contractor activities at the state level (especially for higher-dollar general contracting and all regulated trades like electrical, plumbing, HVAC, and conditioned air).
 A common handyman path is: stay within minor repair scope, avoid regulated trades unless properly licensed, and pull permits when the project triggers them—even if you’re otherwise exempt from a state contractor license.